Jack Frost Cocktail Recipe

 2. Add pineapple juice, rum, blue curaçao, cream of coconut, and cubed ice to a blender.

-3. Blend the cocktail until it's your desired texture.
+3. Blend the cocktail for 10-15 seconds, or until it's your desired texture.

 4. Pour the cocktail into the coconut-rimmed lowball glass.